 Activities undertaken as part of a partnership or collaborative effort must be in keeping with the PPCRA, its regulations, Ontario Parks’ policies and all other applicable legislation.
 Partnerships or collaborative efforts will be subject to approval by Ontario Parks and may require the parties to enter into a legal agreement.

 The Tyrconnell Heritage Society has a lease agreement to manage the Backus-Page House, effective 1997 to December 2046.
 This group has restored the building and operates it as a museum.
 The Tyrconnell Heritage Society is dedicated to promoting the history and heritage of the local area and educating the public on these topics which contributes to the objectives of the provincial park system.

+Special Events

+A special event is an activity of limited time duration, occurring in designated areas, and organized and carried out by an individual, group, agency or association that is not sponsored by Ontario Parks.

+Special events that relate directly to meeting park objectives may be permitted in keeping with the PPCRA, park operating standards and policies, and applicable government procurement processes.
+All special events must be approved by the park superintendent and require an agreement or authorization.

+Special events may be permitted anywhere in the park outside of nature reserve zones provided that negative impacts to park values do not occur as a result of the activities.
+The location of special events will be influenced by a range of factors such as park values, infrastructure availability and operational considerations.

+Implementation priorities

+Implementation of the actions identified in the management plan may be subject to:

+applicable legislation and provincial policy (e.g. environmental assessment)

+implementation and site planning

+the availability of financial and human resources

+Implementation Priorities

+Ongoing habitat management and monitoring

+Continued monitoring and management of non-native and native species is required to allow restored habitats to achieve desired ecological function.

+Long Term Implementation Priorities

+Relocation or removal of infrastructure that is at risk due to the eroding bluff

+If continued erosion of the Lake Erie bluff threatens public safety or park infrastructure, day use infrastructure will be relocated (e.g. picnic tables, vault privy, road/trail route, parking lot area, etc.).

+Additional fencing or repairs to existing fencing will be completed when needed.

+In areas where a significant risk to public safety is identified, signage will be erected to warn visitors of the dangers of accessing the eroding Lake Erie bluff beyond the fenced area.

 Examination and adjustment of management plan

 This management plan will be examined in accordance with the provisions of the PPCRA to determine whether it is still relevant, effective and current, or if adjustments are needed.
 In circumstances where the plan/statement is not providing sufficient direction, or to address specific issues or pressures, it can be examined prior to the next scheduled examination.